alex-jke/V-GAN/README.md

 - `vmmd_lightning_text_experiments.py`: This script runs V-GAN without kernel learning using PyTorch Lightning on textual data.

 All of these scripts include a sample usage in the `if __name__ == "__main__":` section.
 There, the parameters for the experiments can be set, such as the dataset to use, the number of epochs, and other hyperparameters.

+# Documentation
+A documentation for this project is available inside the `documentation` folder.